aws-samples/amazon-sagemaker-lift-and-shift/README.md

         $python src/test_main.py

+4. Build a custom docker image using the Dockerfile and build_and_push.sh script:

+    Make sure docker is running and run:

+        $sh build_and_push.sh <AWS-ACCOUNT-NUMBER> <AWS-REGION> <NAME-OF-ECR-REPO>

-4. Update the run/run-in-the-cloud.py with the right IAM role and Image name
+5. Update the **run/run-in-the-cloud.py** and **run/run-using-local-mode.py** with the right IAM role and ECR repository name

+    - IAM role: Make sure the role you're using has sufficient permissions.
+If you're unsure you can start with AmazonSageMakerFullAccess ([documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/security-iam-awsmanpol.html#security-iam-awsmanpol-AmazonSageMakerFullAccess) and [IAM policy](https://us-east-1.console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonSageMakerFullAccess$jsonEditor)) for demo purposes.
+    - ECR repository name: The same value you used in step 4.

-5. Run a training job in SageMaker
+6. Run a training job in SageMaker

     ->Local mode: This allows you run a SageMaker training job but locally.